bizz84/ITunesSearch.js/README.md

 ## Usage

+To run this client as-is, open a web browser at [this address](http://www.musevisions.com/lookup/search.html).

-To test out this client, follow these instructions (tested on Mac OS X):
+To install and run this client on your machine, follow these instructions (tested on Mac OS X):
 <pre>
 git clone https://github.com/bizz84/ITunesSearch.js
 cd ITunesSearch.js